AniTho/Computer_Vision_DL/README.md

 __DAY 010 Progress:__ Build the dataloader and added certain utility functions for visualization.

 __DAY 011 Progress:__ Build the model and trained it.

+__DAY 012 Progress:__ Fixed some bugs in the project.
+Also added a jupyter notebook for purposes of visualization.
+Read about visualizing what conv nets are learning and especially grad cams.
+Also added functionality to visualize the output and plotting losses.
+Also visually inspecting some data, the data is wrongly labelled which has to be corrected.